WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - if you ever used the AWS SAM, then you have already used Macros, mainlu the `AWS::Serverless` macro specified in the `Transform` block.

+- **the SAM framework uses the `AWS::Serverless-2016-10-31` macro**.

+  - in addition, you **might find `AWS::LanguageExtensions` macro helpful** as it adds additional functions and attributes to the CFN template.

 #### Helper scripts

 - these are utilities provided by CloudFormation to **orchestrate, notify CF when changes happen to the underlying